 You’ll love these other historic house hotels too:

-We headed straight for the spa which is in the gardens just behind the hotel (you can pad across in your fluffy robes) and went straight in for head and shoulder massages; 25 mins of sheer pampering.
+We headed straight for the spa which is in the gardens just behind the hotel (you can walk over there in your fluffy robes) and went straight in for head and shoulder massages; 25 mins of sheer pampering.
 There is a well-equipped gym at the spa but in our blissed-out state we headed straight for the poolside loungers and remained there for the afternoon, moving only to try out the jacuzzi, steam room and sauna.

 Staff were friendly and attentive – even topping up a manicure for free – and we spent so long in the spa that we had to move our dinner back an hour and forgo cocktails in the bar beforehand.
-Walking through the bar on the way to the dining room however, it didn’t seem like a loss – the bar area and neighbouring lounge was really rather soulless for such a historic hotel filled with atmosphere and not a place you’d want to linger.
+Walking through the bar on the way to the dining room however, it didn’t seem like a loss – the bar area and neighbouring lounge felt a little soulless for such a historic hotel filled with atmosphere.
 However in the summer things would be much improved as the bar opens out onto a large patio garden so you could have your cocktails in the sunshine.

 The dining room itself was cloaked in oak panelling and was certainly a unique room (with some rather odd paintings – the guy overlooking our table was positively green) and more could have been made to make it more inviting: better lighting perhaps, lighter carpet and curtains, but it was impressive and the food and service were both good.
 We started with Brixham market mackerel and seared South Coast scallops, before moving on to the pie of the day (lamb).
 The pies were huge, hearty and nuclear-hot and came with gravy and mash, and it was only by sheer will-power that we able to fit in a slice of treacle tart afterwards.